 * Strong U.S. jobs data underpins optimism on economy

 By Hideyuki Sano

-TOKYO, Nov 5 (Reuters) - Asian shares approached their July peak on Tuesday on signs the United States and China are inching closer to a truce in their trade war and on optimism the U.S. economy is poised for solid, consumer-driven growth.
+TOKYO, Nov 5 (Reuters) - Asian shares closed in on their July peak on Tuesday on increasing signs the United States and China are inching closer to a truce in their trade war and on optimism the U.S. economy is well poised for solid, consumer-driven growth.

-MSCI's broadest index of Asia-Pacific shares outside Japan ticked up 0.1% after hitting a four-month high the previous day.
+MSCI's broadest index of Asia-Pacific shares outside Japan was little changed in early trade after hitting a four-month high the previous day.

 On Wall Street, the S&P 500 gained 0.37% to a record high of 3,078.27 on Monday while the Dow Jones and the Nasdaq also clinched all-time highs.

 In Europe, shares rallied more than 1%, with many reaching their highest level since January 2018.
 The STOXX 600 index of small, mid-sized and large companies across Europe surged to highs last seen in July 2015.

 U.S. S&P500 futures gained a further 0.2% in Asia after the Financial Times reported on Tuesday that the United States is considering dropping some tariffs on China.